cudmore/protocols/worley-shuler-prairie.md

  - Remember to turn off the laser before quiting Prairie View.
 Always check the laser is off by looking for the white light on the top of the laser box behind the scope.
  - Remember to check the 'Optical Zoom [mag]' when switching between 'Galvo' and 'Resonant Galvo' scanning.
 They are independent for each mode and do not always switch back to the last value.
  - By default, Prairie View saves files in an intermediate (raw) format that is not Tif.
 You need to choose if you want to convert the intermediate Prairie View format to Tif at the end of each aquisition or manually in batch mode using the 'Image Block Ripping Utility'.
 In general, automatic conversion at the end of acquisition works well for a small number of images like with a Z-Stack but not for longer/larger time-series (e.g. 1800 frames).
 The longer/larger time series conversion takes longer than the time it took to acquire the images!
 This option is set in Prairie View using the main menu 'Preferences - Automatically Convert Raw Files', and choosing either 'Never (Use Image-Block Ripping Utility)' or 'After Aquisition'.

+To use the 'Image-Block Ripping Utility', run it, click 'Browse..' button and select a folder with Prairie View files, turn on 'Include Sub-folders' checkbox and start conversion with 'Start Conversion ' button.

 ## Loading stacks and time-series acquired with Prairie View